mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

     https://action-against-hunger-backend.herokuapp.com

 - Accounts:
--admin account are pre-created:
+- admin account are pre-created:
-* username:admin / password: admin123
+    - username:admin / password: admin123
-* We also have a pre-created the accounts for other user types
+- We also have a pre-created the accounts for other user types
-* Teacher account: t1_uoft / password:123456
+    - Teacher account: t1_uoft / password:123456
-* Student account: uoft_student_0 / password: 123456
+    - Student account: uoft_student_0 / password: 123456
-* Guest account: : pro1_food / password: 123456
+    - Guest account: : pro1_food / password: 123456

 As **admin**: you can invite teacher and guest